Home

 • Rhinoplasty can correct a crooked nose in any case, including severe deviations.
 When patients describe their noses as crooked, the area they are referring to may differ individually.
 Typically, when viewed from the front, the nasal bridge from the glabella to the tip may not be straight and may deviate to one side around the middle.
 Some patients also refer to a hump nose that appears uneven from the side as a crooked nose.
 Rhinoplasty can correct all types of cases, including crooked noses, hump noses, flat noses, short noses, and bulbous noses, so there is generally no need for concern.

-• If the bumped area is only slightly red, it is unlikely to be a fracture.
-However, if the swelling seems significant, evaluation is necessary to determine whether a fracture has occurred.
+• If the area that was hit is only slightly red, it is unlikely to be a fracture.
+However, if the swelling seems significant, an examination may be necessary to determine whether a fracture has occurred.
 In cases of severe swelling, it may be difficult to immediately assess a fracture.
-In the meantime, apply cold compresses to the affected area, and visit the surgical clinic one to two weeks later for a CT scan and a thorough examination by the attending specialist.
+In the meantime, apply cold compresses to the affected area, and visit the surgical clinic one to two weeks later for a CT scan and a thorough examination by the specialist.
 Even if a fracture is confirmed, if the implant position and nasal septum are not significantly affected, most cases do not require additional treatment, so there is generally no need to worry.

 • Autologous dermis begins to be absorbed from the moment it is transplanted, so unlike an implant, it may be difficult to see a definite change immediately.
 Due to the nature of autologous dermis, there are some limitations during surgery, the most significant being that it is difficult to predict the exact postoperative outcome.
 Additionally, unlike the defined and prominent results achieved with an implant, autologous dermis transplanted onto the nasal bridge may feel soft or spongy to the touch because of its tissue characteristics.
 If you have a clear expectation for a high, defined nasal bridge or tip, autologous dermis rhinoplasty may not be recommended.
 On the other hand, if you are undergoing revision surgery multiple times, and the nasal skin has become thin or the risk of complications is high, autologous dermis may be more advantageous than an implant.
 Rather than deciding based on a preconception of using an implant, it is important to carefully evaluate the current condition of your nose and determine the most suitable surgical method through consultation with a plastic surgery specialist.